Premarket: 6 things to know before the bell

 Before the Bell newsletter: Key market news.
 In your inbox.
 Subscribe now!

-3. Slippery oil: Crude oil futures have rebounded after suffering a sharp fall on Wednesday.
-Investors had hit the sell button after a report showed a large increase in U.S. crude inventories.
+3. Slippery oil: Crude oil futures were off roughly 2% on Thursday as the market reacted to a report released Wednesday that showed a large increase in U.S. crude inventories.

-Crude is currently trading near $50.50 per barrel, down about 7% from a recent peak in February.
+Crude is currently trading around $49 per barrel, down about 10% from a recent peak in February.

 4. Market movers -- Tailored Brands, Toshiba: Dismal earnings from the parent company of Men's Wearhouse are scaring the pants off investors.
 Tailored Brands (TLRD) shares plummeted as much as 27% after hours after the firm posted fourth quarter results.